jiahaom/ds/content/_index.md

 ---
-title: 🪴 Quartz v2.1
+title: Machine Learning
 ---
-Host your second brain and [digital garden](https://jzhao.xyz/posts/digital-gardening) for free.
+Host your second brain and [digital garden](https://jiahaom.github.io/ds/) for free.
 Quartz features
 1. Extremely fast full-text search by pressing `/`
 2. Beautiful, out-of-the-box website creation and deployment
 3. Display for backlinks of each note